How to Detect Remote Code Execution (RCE) Attacks in Android & iOS Apps Using AI

 Threat-Events™ ON > In-App Defense

-When this setting is used, Appdome detects and defends against Shell Code Injection (same as Appdome Enforce) and passes Appdome’s Threat-Event™ attack intelligence the app’s business logic for processing.
-For more information on consuming and using Appdome Threat-Events™ in the app, see section Using Threat-Events™ for Block Shell Code Intelligence and Control in Mobile Apps.
+When this setting is used, Appdome detects and defends against Remote Code Execution (RCE) (same as Appdome Enforce) and passes Appdome’s Threat-Event™ attack intelligence to the app’s business logic for processing.
+For more information on consuming and using Appdome Threat-Events™ in the app, see section Using Threat-Events™ for Detect Detect Remote Code Execution (RCE) Attack Intelligence and Control in Mobile Apps.

 -